 - Lynn Headwaters Regional Park – exceptional hiking trails for both beginners and experts.

-- Rice Lake – a beautiful lake in the woods that’s great for fishing and walking around.
+- Rice Lake – a beautiful lake that’s great for fishing and walking around.

 - Seymour Demonstration Forest – one of the best places to take the family for a bike ride with its paved cycling trails through the woods.